 1. Invest in a good quality anti-theft backpack

 Thieves and pickpockets are common problems in all major cities around the world.
-Wherever you go, you should always pay extra attention to protect your laptop and other personal belongings from thieves.
+You should always pay extra attention wherever you go to protect your laptop and other personal belongings from thieves.

 A quality bag for your laptop is one of the most important accessories you can invest in.